We’re going on safari!

 I prefer the drive with a guide.
-They know all the major spots to see certain animals and it is a jeep where you can see high up.
-They also have connections to radio other tour guides to see if there are sightings.
+They know all the major spots to see certain animals and you are in a jeep, so you have a better view.
+The rangers also have radios, so they share sightings with each other.

 If you do a walking tour, you will not be able to cover as much ground.
 This gives you a close encounter, but one of our guides did say the other day he had to have his guests hide from a rhino coming after them.

 Driving by yourself is hard.
 First off, the car is not tall so you have less visibility.
-You are just driving blind hoping to run into something.
-And also you do not know how to spot the animals as quickly as the guides.
-Many of the animals camoflauge very well and are extremely difficult to spot.
+You are just driving around blindly hoping to run into something.
+Many of the animals camouflage very well and are extremely difficult to spot.

 You will hear the term BIG 5, these are 5 most dangerous animals for hunters.

 Other random facts